We are happy to confirm the following sessions, round tables and trainings for CHNT 27!

 ARIADNEplus – Discussion on data provider’s experience aggregating their data in the project and a reflection on how a digital infrastructure contributes to the protection of Cultural Heritage

-Chairs: Edeltraud Aspöck, Guntram Geser, Julian Richards I Austria
+Chairs: Edeltraud Aspöck, Guntram Geser I Austria, Julian Richards I United Kingdom

 ARIADNEplus (https://ariadne-infrastructure.eu) provides a digital infrastructure for online sharing of archaeological datasets.
 The project is funded by the European Commission and facilitates the global sharing, finding, accessing and reuse of archaeological data, tools and knowledge.
 ARIADNEplus also aims to make a difference to archaeological data management practices by promoting sustainability in the form of long-term strategies for preservation of archaeological data to preserve research outcomes for the next generation with the help of technological solutions.
 Moreover, it promotes community building, supports data standardisation, and offers training in data management.